micahlt/editor/README.md

 # Groove Editor

 Groove is a web-based, visual programming editor.
 Users can create sprites and sounds and drag blocks together to build programs.
-The editor is forked from blockls, all other code is make from scratch.
+The editor is forked from blocky, all other code is made from scratch.
 All code is free and open source.

-The project page is https://grooveprogramming.github.io/
+The project page/editor is https://grooveprogramming.github.io/editor

 Creating custom blocks https://developers.google.com/blockly/guides/create-custom-blocks/overview